 PIs vs. Police: Different Perspectives of Crime Scene

-There is a clear distinction as to what a crime scene means for a police officer/detective or a private investigator.
+There is a clear distinction as to what a crime scene means for a police officer/detective or a criminal private investigator in Oklahoma.
 For a private investigator in Oklahoma City, like everyone else, a crime scene is a place where any criminal act had transpired and is now open for everyday use.
 On the contrary, police officers and detectives consider an area where careful protocols are followed for evidence recording and extraction as a crime scene, a place that is cordoned off by yellow tape.